 This world of cliffs, mangrove forests, small bays, sandy beaches, and the insect-eating pitcher is home to more than 150 species of birds, rare wildlife, and the rare Proboscis monkey and Bornean bearded pig.

 Covering just 27 km, you can choose from various jungle trekking trails, scenic walks, and exciting hikes at the Bako National Park.

 Sarawak has one I the best nature retreat in Malaysia.

 One of Malaysia’s best-known and most iconic cultural attractions, Sarawak Cultural Village is a unique award-winning living museum offering an exciting and informative introduction to local cultures and lifestyles.

-Nine authentic replica buildings representing every major ethnic group in Sarawak are found on this 17-acre site.
+Nine authentic replica buildings representing every major ethnic group in Sarawak were found on this 17-acre site.

-As a tourist destination, friends groups and family love to visit to enjoy the cool temperatures, tea plantations, and a wide variety of vegetables and strawberries grown here.
+As a tourist destination, friends and family love to visit to enjoy the cold temperatures, tea plantations, and many vegetables and strawberries.

-Taman Negara is a vast national park in Pahang marked by some of the richest flora and fauna in the world.
+Taman Negara is a vast national park in Pahang marked by some of the world’s most abundant flora and fauna.

 The forests are home to more than 10,000 species of plants and rare animals – tigers, macaques, and birdlife, as well as the enormous flowers of the Rafflesia plant.

-Beautiful Tioman Island is one of the most relaxing places in Malaysia. there are 8 villages on this island.
+Beautiful Tioman Island is one of the most relaxing places in Malaysia.
+There are eight villages on this island.